DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 When a lead provider submits a declaration via the `POST /api/v[1,2,3]/participant-declarations` endpoint, the declaration is attached to the next _output fee_ financial statement, provided the participant is fundable and the declaration is not a duplicate.

-The _next output fee statement_ is determined as the first statement where:
+The _next output fee statement_ is determined to be the first statement where:

 - `output_fee` is `true`
 - `deadline_date` is in the future